HumphreyBoaGart/grackle/README.md

 sudo grinstall update
 ```
 This command simply deletes `/home/grackle`, redownloads a fresh copy of this repo, and resets permissions.
 (Of course, if you have made any changes to the files in `/home/grackle` they will be lost, so make sure to back them up first.)

-## Usage
-Use the `grackle help` command to bring up the built-in documentation index.

-Use the `shortcuts` command to bring up a quick cheat-sheet of keyboard shortcuts for bash & tmux.